krigjo25/C/intro_to_c/Credit/README.md

 ## About Credit

 Implements a CS program to check credit cards.
-Originally this project was created as an assignment at xCS50 | Optionally.

 In the project the Luhn Algorithm was choosed as its a known modulo algorithm to handle Credit cards.

-##  Creation date

-February 2, 2023
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science. | Optionally.

 ###  Disclamers